benjamin238/Endless/README.md

 ## Editing the source code

-I won't provide support when editing the source code to create a custom build of Endless, unless its going to be a [pull request](https://github.com/EndlessBot/Endless/pulls).
+I won't provide support when editing the source code to create a custom build of Endless (unless its going to be a [pull request](https://github.com/EndlessBot/Endless/pulls)).

 ## Support